 To sell something, the customer first needs to understand what they are buying, which I will be conveying to you in this series.
 I will also explain how to apply the concepts of lifestyle change from a health perspective.
-You can apply this idea to any area of life - from personal life to productivity in professional life, and surely health in general.
+You can apply this idea to any area of life - from your personal life to your professional life.

 The second part gets you started.
-It will give you some reasons why you should buy into this concept - because I'm not only a resilient salesman, but I am sure, you want to purchase a little positive change on some level.
-If not now, maybe later on in life when you need it.
+It will give you some reasons why you should buy into this concept - because I'm not only a resilient salesman, but I am sure, you want to experience a little bit of positive change on some level.
+If not now, maybe later on in your life when you need it.

-The third part will describe some benefits you will get for just trying it out.
-Be careful, you might even get what you wish for.
+The third part will describe some of the benefits you can get just from trying our method.
+Be careful, you might even get exactly what you wish for.

-All I am going to sell you is the life you desire and deserve.
-These concepts follow a thousand-year-old formula*, which will surely work - and if it doesn't, you can only blame yourself, which is actually the best part!
+All I am going to sell you is the life you desire.
+These concepts follow a thousand-year-old formula* which will surely work - and if it doesn't, you can only blame yourself, which is actually the best part!
 We will return to this again soon.
 What I am offering you is not a silver bullet or a pill that instantly "cures" you, because that isn’t possible.
-Magic tricks and medications have their place, but they will only take the symptoms away momentarily, they will not address the underlying cause of the problem.
+Magic tricks and medications have their place, but they will only take the symptoms away momentarily, they will not address the underlying cause of behavioral problems.

 * Now proven scientifically as lifestyle medicine, used by functional medicine professionals, and any prosperous person who ever lived.